CodeSeven/KoLite/README.md

 # KoLite
-**KoLite** KoLite contains a set of helpers to aid in creating MVVM applications using JavaScript and Knockout.
+**KoLite** contains a set of helpers to aid in creating MVVM applications using JavaScript and Knockout.
+Including:

+1. asyncCommand
+2. activity
+3. dirtyFlag

 ## Current Version